The Old Blue Cross Pet Cemetery

 Any information will be gratefully received to help us piece the history of the Blue Cross Pet Cemetery together.

-All subscriptions and donations will go towards refreshing the site, so making it a tranquil place to visit, to stop and pause for a few moments and reflect on all that has happened here, and the animals and people who passed through this site.
+Any donations will be gratefully received and go towards the maintenance of the pet cemetery, so making it an inviting place to visit, to stop and pause for a few moments and reflect on all that has happened here, and the animals and people who passed through this site.

 Further information and details contact: